 How Does the ProtekDuo/Protek Duo Right Ventricular Assist Device Work?

-Like Extracorporeal Membranous Oxygenation (ECMO), the ProtekDuo is an extracorporeal continuous flow pump.
-It works along the lines of centrifugal flow.
-This differs from the Impella devices which are axial-flow.
+Like Extracorporeal Membrane Oxygenation (ECMO), the ProtekDuo is an extracorporeal continuous flow pump.
+It works in centrifugal flow, which differs from the Impella devices, which are axial flow.
 The flow provided by the Protek Duo is up to 4.5L/min.

-As it is introduced in the internal jugular vein, the cannula has a proximal inflow cannula which sits in the right atrium.
-The cannula is fed into the main pulmonary artery which is where the distal outflow lumen is positioned.
+When introduced in the internal jugular vein, the cannula has a proximal inflow cannula that sits in the right atrium.
+The cannula is fed into the main pulmonary artery, where the distal outflow lumen is positioned.
 This creates the right atrium pulmonary artery bypass.

 What are the Indications for Protek Duo Cannula Placement

 The data suggests that approximately 20% of LVAD placements are complicated by RV failure.
 This device can help mitigate this.
-Other methodologies can be pulmonary vasodilators, inotropes, vasopressors.
-Diuretics can also be helpful to offload the RV.
+Other methodologies can be pulmonary vasodilators, inotropes, and vasopressors.
+Diuretics can also help offload the RV.

 Deciding whether a patients needs a Protek Duo

 Placing a Protek Duo or any RVAD is worth serious consideration.
 It is not without risk.
 Also, the earlier its insertion, the better the outcomes.
-Using the Pulmonary Artery Pulsatility Index (CLICK HERE TO LEARN MORE) is helpful to determine the state.
+The Pulmonary Artery Pulsatility Index (CLICK HERE TO LEARN MORE) helps determine the state.
 The caveat to this measurement is that right heart pressures need to be measured.
 A pulmonary artery catheter will need to be placed.
 The calculation goes as follows:

 PAPI=(systolic pulmonary artery pressure-diastolic pulmonary artery pressure)/CVP

-PAPI<0.9 indicates possible RV failure and that the clinician should consider RV support.
+PAPI<0.9 indicates possible RV failure, and the clinician should consider RV support.
 Like everything in medicine, this is NOT an absolute.

 PAPI>0.9 indicates that the RV is likely normal.
 Some literature uses PAPI>1.0.